-Trimester tuition and fees are due in advance of the beginning of the trimester.
+Trimester tuition and fees are due prior to the end of the first week of classes.
 Enrollment is validated when all tuition and fees have been paid and no outstanding indebtedness to Logan University exists.
 Students are not admitted to classes without a validated registration, an approved schedule and evidence of an approved loan in process or payment in full.

-Students wishing to set up a monthly payment plan must speak with the Student Accounts Representative prior to the start of the trimester.
+Students wishing to set up a monthly payment plan must speak with Student Accounts prior to the start of the trimester.
 Students who enroll and identify as non-financial aid students must have a payment agreement on file prior to matriculation.
 Financial aid students are responsible for payment of any balance due after financial aid has been applied.
 Students who have a balance due after financial aid has been applied must have a signed payment agreement on file prior to matriculation or must be paid in full.